 - A search may be useful for a large volume of loosely connected content.

 - The search may enable content reusability across multiple scenarios (e.g. the same product description may be used in help documents as well as the eCommerce site).

 - Search analytics help refine content by enriching it with more metadata /fine-tuning relevance configurations.

 - Sensitive content can be found (i.e. your bosses’ salary).

 Since each approach has its own value within specific scenarios, it makes sense to use both approaches to support two different views.
-Structure oriented views can be created for content producers.
+Structure-oriented views can be created for content producers.
 It may help to implement appropriate access controls and workflows.
-However, structure should not be designed to support immediate usages scenarios.
+However, the structure should not be designed to support immediate usages scenarios.
 What is needed here is to capture enough metadata, which can last long enough during the content life cycle.
 In Microsoft SharePoint, features such as taxonomy, term sets, metadata columns, libraries and folders can used to implement this approach.